 A Professor of Stroke and Older People's Care, Caroline is the only nursing professor of her kind in the UK.
 Professor Watkins leads one of the largest stroke care research teams in the country and has been working in stroke research for 20 years.
 In those 20 years, she has worked closely with Elaine and the Stroke Association’s services, training and research teams to improve the quality of stroke care.

-Professor Watkins said: “It is truly fantastic to receive this award personally, and on behalf of my team.
-Both myself and my team are committed to trying to prevent this devastating condition, and to reducing the impact of stroke on people’s lives.
-Everyone in the team goes above and beyond to not only do the best and most relevant research, but to support the implementation of findings into practice through supporting service development and staff training in keeping with the Stroke-Specific Education Framework.
+Professor Watkins said: “It is truly fantastic to receive this award personally and on behalf of my team.
+Both myself and my team are committed to trying to prevent this devastating condition and to reduce the impact of stroke on people’s lives.
+Everyone in the team goes above and beyond to not only do the best and most relevant research but to support the implementation of findings into practice through supporting service development and staff training in keeping with the Stroke-Specific Education Framework.

 Chris Larkin, Regional Director for the Stroke Association in the North West, added: “A stroke happens in an instant and often changes lives forever.
 Professor Watkins is truly dedicated to improving stroke care for patients, as well as working to put stroke research into practice.
 She is completely deserving of this Special Recognition Award and we were thrilled to present her with the accolade at our regional Life After Stroke Awards.”

 The Stroke Association’s Life After Stroke Awards recognise the courage shown by stroke survivors and carers as well as the great work and commitment shown by health professionals, groups and supporter organisations.
-For more information visit www.stroke.org.uk/LASA
+For more information, visit our Life After Stroke Awards page.